 And please remember if you are travelling on a licenced bus, that as a courtesy you must leave any alcohol you have, on the bus, we don’t want to see it walking into our Cellar Door nor being consumed in our grounds.

-We offer you the opportunity to taste our beer in various ways in the form of a paddle of four beers, a guided tasting of our range, or just a chilled beer out on the terrace.
+We offer you the opportunity to taste our beer in various ways in the form of a paddle of four beers or just a chilled beer out on the terrace.

 We do not offer food at the brewery but feel free to bring your own picnic or snacks.

-We are open 7 days from 11am to 5.30pm (Closed Christmas Day, Boxing Day, New Year’s Day and Good Friday).
+We are open on Public Holidays and during the Summer Months (Public Holidays that we are closed are Christmas Day, Boxing Day, New Year’s Day and Good Friday).
 You might want to check with us in July also, as it’s our quietest month and we usually take a break and close for a couple of weeks.
 Just give us a call on 0409 676 542 to double check that.

 Kids are welcomed, and there is plenty of space for them to move around in.

 Your dog is very welcome, but remember that they must be kept on a leash at all times, regardless of the fact our old dog is wandering free.